Quantum Capsule Networks: Numerical experiments

 \subsection{Performance benchmarking}

 To benchmark the performance of QCapsNets, we carry out some numerical experiments about the classification of both classical (e.g., handwritten digit images) and quantum (e.g., topological states) data.
 Note that in QCapsNets, we can furnish their capsules with various sub-QNNs $\mathcal{E}_{ij}$.
 Different families of sub-QNNs may bear distinct entangling capabilities and representation power.
-Thereby in the following numerical experiments, we propose three kinds of QCapsNets with different sub-QNNs, and then benchmark their performance by the classification accuracy.
+Thereby in the following numerical experiments, we propose two kinds of QCapsNets with different sub-QNNs, and then benchmark their performance by the classification accuracy.
 The first sub-QNN is the parameterized quantum circuit (PQC), which has been widely used as a standard ansatz for quantum classifiers \cite{Cerezo2021Variational,Benedetti2019Parameterized,Farhi2018Classification,Grant2018Hierarchical,Lu2020Quantum,Lu2021Markovian,Li2021Quantum}.
-The second one is the deep quantum feed-forward neural network (DQFNN), which has been proposed to solve the supervised learning problem \cite{Beer2020Training} and the dynamics of quantum open system \cite{Liu2020Solving}.
-Inside DQFNN, each node represents a qubit, and their connections are given by parameterized unitary gates.
-It benefits from an efficient quantum backpropagation algorithm, a relaxed requirement for the quantum coherent time, and a fewer number of qubits owing to a reuse mechanism.
-The third one is the post-selection deep quantum feed-forward neural network (post-DQFNN), which appends an additional post-selection procedure to each layer of DQFNN.
-The explicit structures of these sub-QNNs are shown in the Supplementary Information.
-For brevity, we name QCapsNets equipped with the above three sub-QNNs as PQC-Caps, DQFNN-Caps and post-DQFNN-Caps, respectively.
+The second one is the deep quantum feed-forward neural network (DQFNN), which has been proposed to solve the supervised learning problem \cite{Beer2020Training} and the dynamics of quantum open system \cite{Liu2022Solving}.
+Inside DQFNN, each node represents a qubit, and their connections are given by parameterized unitary gates. {The explicit structures of these two sub-QNNs are shown in the Appendix~\ref{sec:Appx_Structure}.} For brevity, we name QCapsNets equipped with the above two sub-QNNs as PQC-Caps and DQFNN-Caps, respectively.
 In addition, we use the conventional parameterized quantum circuit (without any capsule architecture) as a baseline for comparison.
-We focus on the two-category classification problem, and thus supply the last layer of QCapsNets with two capsules, whose explicit structures are discussed in the Supplementary Information.
+We focus on the two-category classification problem, and thus supply the last layer of QCapsNets with two capsules, {whose explicit structures are discussed in the Appendix~\ref{sec:Appx_Numerics}.}